dalaiden/DA_offline_PF/README.md

 **Line 49-76** Template showing the order in which the information about the variables assimilated should be defined.
 One bloc per variable assimilated should be filled in, with always the same structure:

 - var name (mandatory).
 The name of the variable to be assimilated, as specified in the netcdf files.
 - var type (mandatory).
 The realm of the variable assimilated, ie. atmos or atmos{2..6}.
-When several atmopsheric variables are assimilated, add a number after *atmos* (e.g., *atmos2*)
+When several atmospheric variables are assimilated, add a number after *atmos* (e.g., *atmos2*)
 - 4D structure (mandatory).
 The dimension of the netcdf file.
 Do not change.
 - weight (mandatory).
 The weight that is given, when more than one variable is assimilated, to each variable assimilated.
 Do not change.
 - sqrt(Ci) (mandatory).
 Not used anymore.